ajdecon/ansible-pi-cluster/README.md

 the playbooks.

 Ansible is a really cool tool for automating system configuration and deployment tasks.
-(However, this particular set of playbooks is a bit of a mess, and I'm meaning to split it up to conform to the new [roles](http://www.ansibleworks.com/docs/playbooks.html#roles) system introduced in Ansible 1.2... watch this space.)
 This set of playbooks will set up an HPC cluster with some of the following libraries and services: